Craig Newitt

 Craig Newitt (born 1984 or 1985) is an Australian jockey who rides mostly in Victoria.

+Biography

 Newitt was born in Tasmania, the son of two jockeys.
 He began his career in 2000, and moved to Victoria to finish his apprenticeship with Lee Freedman.
 His first Group One winner was Perfect Promise in the 2006 C F Orr Stakes.
-As of mid-May 2022, he has ridden 2,140 winners, including 33 in Group One races.
+As of early July 2025, he has ridden 2,408 winners, including 33 in Group One races.
 Five of his Group One wins were on Miss Andretti between May 2006 and March 2008.
 He also won four Group Ones on Lankan Rupee.
 He continues to ride in Tasmania, where he has won a record seven Devonport Cups.

-Newitt and his partner Breaana Smith have four sons.
+Personal life

+Newitt had four sons from his first marriage, and he and his fiancee Breaana Smith raise them together, along with one son of their own.